 As the wildebeest watched from a safe distance, the hyenas and wild dogs proceeded to challenge one another for supremacy.
 A relentless attack was launched by the wild dogs as they managed to isolate one of the hyenas, biting at its hind legs before reinforcements arrived from the remainder of the clan.

-As the morning temperatures began to rise both of the predator groups inevitably started resting in the shad, at which point the attacks and interaction subsided.
+As the morning temperatures began to rise both of the predator groups inevitably started resting in the shade, at which point the attacks and interaction subsided.
 What made this experience more memorable what not only the fact that I was lucky enough to have my girlfriend and mum along, but the following morning we were lucky enough to find the wild dogs again and once again interacting with the same clan of hyenas!